astroflash-frb/astroflash-frb.github.io/README.md

 - `parse_teams.py` takes all available people from the team and overwrites the `team.html` file.
 - `parse_index.py` takes all available posts and people and overwrites the `index.html` file.

+**One can manually run the scripts via `. actions/parse_all.sh`**

-To make this, the scripts use the blog/team/index template files located in the `templates` directory.
+The scripts use the blog/team/index template files located in the `templates` directory.
 These html files are the same as the final ones but contain some keywords (i.e. `{{content}}`) to tell the script where to replace the text and introduce all the content.

 Any additional modification of the website would need to be done through the HTML files.
 Note that some changes, as the menu bar, should be propagated across all the `.html` files.
 This is the tree of all important files in the repository: